Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Joint GW and sGRB Detection

 \subsection{GW detection rate simulation}

-Following \cite{b2024}, we inject $N_{\rm inj}=300,000$ sources from BNS mergers up to a luminosity distance of $d_{L}=1.6\,\mathrm{Gpc}$ (corresponding to a comoving distance of $\sim1.2\,\mathrm{Gpc}$ and a redshift of $z\sim0.3$).
-The number of injected sources is oversampled by a factor of $\sim130$ from the merger rate of BNSs (median rate $\sim2316$, \citealt{2021ApJ...913L...7A,2021ApJ...915L...5A}) within the same comoving volume.
+Following \cite{b2024}, we inject $N_{\rm inj}=300,000$ sources from BNS mergers up to a luminosity distance of $d_{L}=1.6\,\mathrm{Gpc}$ (corresponding to a comoving distance of $\sim1.2\,\mathrm{Gpc}$ and redshift $z\sim0.3$).
+The number of injected sources is oversampled by a factor of $\sim130$ compared to the merger rate of BNSs within the same comoving volume, based on the median BNS merger event rate of $320\,\mathrm{Gpc^{-3}\,yr^{-1}}$ \citep{2021ApJ...913L...7A}.
 This oversampling is conducted to avoid any effects of small number statistic on our results.
 The injected sources are uniformly distributed in the rest-frame comoving volume, which translates to a redshift probability distribution of